08ani/MyShell/README.md

 # MyShell
- Comman-Line Shell akin to Bash or ZSH
+User-friendly command-line shell, akin to bash or zsh with interactive and batch modes.